dustinpfister/blog_posts/_posts/threejs-examples-cube-stack-grid.md

 ### 1.4 - The main javaScript file

-So now finally for just a little more javaScript code that make use of the cube stack ground module and thus the additional javaScript modules to which the module is built on top of.
+So now finally for just a little more javaScript code that make use of the cube stack grid module and thus the additional javaScript modules to which the module is built on top of.
+For this file I set up my usual objects with any threeis project when it comes to things like the scene object, camera, and renderer.
+After that of course I am going to want to create an instance of my cube stack grid.

+So then I am going to want to call that create method of the cube stack grid module, but first I will want to create some values for what I want to see when it comes to options for a cube stack instance.
+Then for this example I am just making  an array of number literals for the indices of each object in this pallet of cube stack options as I have come to call it.
+Now that I have that out of the way I can create my instance of the cube stack grid.

 ```js
 (function () {